Spandan123/Resume/resume.md

 > ### Density Estimation Using Normalizing Flow (currently working on it)

-Aim : To build a point predictor for multidimensional time series using Normalizing Flows (MAF) and Copulas (IGC) for efficient, fast and accurate predictions.
+<span style="font-size:20px">Aim : To build a point predictor for multidimensional time series using Normalizing Flows (MAF) and Copulas (IGC) for
+efficient, fast and accurate predictions.
 Working under the supervision of Prof. Srinjoy Das of University of West Virginia, school of Mathematical and Data Science.
-Use cases also include anomaly detection.
+Use cases also include anomaly detection.</span>

 > ### Sales prediction

-Developed a range sales predictor of 10 wallmart stores in WI, TX and CA of USA.
+<span style="font-size:20px">Developed a range sales predictor of 10 wallmart stores in WI, TX and CA of USA.
 Involved removing seasonality of various types like multiplicative seasonality yearwise and daily seasonality.
 Consideration of special events like holidays.
-Used prophet model for prediction.
+Used prophet model for prediction.</span>

 <br>